New York Sportsbooks & NY Sports Betting

 Pro Sports Teams in New York

 The New York Jets and WynnBET have a multi-year agreement in place that has made the brand the official sports betting partner of the team.
-The partnership will bring a WynnBET Green Room to MetLife Stadium, which features an all-inclusive food and beverage hospitality space at Jets home games.
-The space will be approximately 4,800 square feet and provide a sportsbook experience that will allow Jets fans to access WynnBET betting content such as point spreads, game totals, in-play wagering and more.
+The partnership includes a WynnBET Green Room in MetLife Stadium, which features an all-inclusive food and beverage hospitality space at Jets home games.
+The space is approximately 4,800 square feet and provides a sportsbook experience that will allow Jets fans to access WynnBET betting content such as point spreads, game totals, in-play wagering and more.

 The New York Giants and DraftKings have an agreement in place to make DraftKings the official sports betting, iGaming and Daily Fantasy Sports (DFS) partner.
 DraftKings and the Giants are providing a free-to-play Pick 'Em game that is available to Giants fans weekly.
 The partnership also includes a SportsLounge open on Giants' game days where guests can engage on DraftKings platforms.